adelevoye/deaths_in_custody/README.md

 ### Documents

-This folder contains documentation for how the project obtained data for each state prison system.
+This folder contains documentation for how the Project obtained data for each state prison system.
 Sub-folders for each state contain a R Markdown file describing how it obtained the data, what variables are present in the data, and how to load and compare annual aggregates from the data with past MCI reports from BJS.

 `Example` folders contain raw unprocessed versions of the documents / data sources used to create the datasets in the `Raw` folder.